LIFEHUBBER

 TIPS and TIPSv2 are Google DeepMind vision-language encoders positioned around image-text pretraining, stronger spatial awareness, and general-purpose multimodal applications.

 The official repository presents the TIPS series as foundational image-text encoders for computer vision and multimodal use, with released checkpoints, papers, demos, and notebooks.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is